Lieutenant-Colonel Bob Bradburn

 At all times he was a splendid example to all ranks under his command and of great assistance to the civilian authorities with whom he came in contact … There can be no doubt that Lieutenant-Colonel Bradburn was an outstanding influence on his troops in their efforts to free Holland and facilitate the rapid return of pre-war conditions in the province of South Brabant.

-Worn out by prolonged service, he was relieved on 19 April 1945 and replaced by Lieutenant-Colonel J.F.R.
+Worn out by prolonged service, he requested to be relieved of command on 15 April 1945.
+Following a confidential report he was replaced by Lieutenant-Colonel J.F.R.
 Akehurst, a former Algonquin officer and veteran from campaigns in the Aleutians, Italy, and southern France.
 The war diary noted of the former CO’s departure:

 Always an inspiring leader, with his steadfast courage and unruffled calm, he did on several occasions personally conduct some very hectic exchanges of fire.
 Now after having won the admiration and respect of all who served under him, he leaves us amidst a host of good wishes—Well done Sir, you have earned your rest—May you now enjoy it.